How To Make The Most Of Your Zanzibar Visit

 Top Beaches in Zanzibar

 Zanzibar is famous for its exotic beaches and unique atmosphere.
 It’s home to some of the best beaches on the planet with a series of interesting water-based activities that ensure an amazing and unforgettable time.
-Some of top the beaches include:
+Visitors on the island can enjoy water sports, popular dive spots

 Nungwi beach is regarded as one of the top beach resorts in Zanzibar.
 The beach is ideal for swimming, snorkeling, and sailing.
 You can also go on a sunset cruise on the traditional dhow sailing boat.
 You may be lucky to spot aquatic creatures like turtles, dolphins, and sharks.